Building a student-centered team in K-12 school? Knowing the student’s story and what they need is essential to student success.

-A common strategy schools deploy to help students be successful is to create and maintain cross-functional teams of educators focused on ensuring the success of, often, a targeted subset of students.
-These teams are called a variety of things but they are often known as student support teams.
+A common strategy that schools deploy to help students be successful is to create and maintain cross-functional teams of educators focused on ensuring the success of, often, a targeted subset of students.
+Student-centered teams are called a variety of things but they are often known as student support teams.
 Teachers, student services staff, administrators, parents, and sometimes professionals from the community come together to discuss academic and social-emotional issues that, most often, are advanced through a referral process.
 This convening provides a positive way to look at a student holistically and to ensure both a comprehensive and collaborative approach to student progress.
 As Helen Keller said, “Alone we can do so little; together we can do so much.”

 The agenda for these meetings tends to look the same in many schools and districts across the country.
 First, the data related to the concern are presented and discussed.
 Data may reflect a host of issues, whether academic, behavioral, social or emotional.
-Members of the team provide insight on the topic.
+Members of the team provide insight into the topic.
 An action plan to help the student is created and one of the members is charged with operationalizing the support process.
 In a couple of weeks, the team reconvenes to review the action plan and the student’s progress.
 Often the resultant “success plan” produced for a given student is predicated on an important assumption.
 When the robust team of cross-functional educators devises a plan, the team assumes or, at least, hopes that the student will engage in the solution presented.

-Success is what we want for all students; however, there are times when there is misalignment between the student’s underlying need and the planned intervention, so the likelihood of an improved performance is often compromised from the start.
+Success is what we want for all students; however, there are times when there is a misalignment between the student’s underlying need and the planned intervention, so the likelihood of improved performance is often compromised from the start.
 Frustrated, but likely unsurprised, the success team members reconvene to establish new interventions for the student, unsure if they will work.
 Perhaps there is something else in this process that teams need to consider?
 What if we revisited the concept of “team meeting” and restructured the approach to supporting student success?
 What if the notion of a student support team were to be inclusive of the student in need?

-Let me suggest a change towards a student-centered approach to building an effective support team.
+Let me suggest a change towards a student-centered team approach to building an effective support team.
 As educators, we have a lot of data on student performance and achievement.